mueeze/Group14/README.md

 ### ROC Curve

 AUC - ROC curve is a performance measurement for the classification problems at various threshold settings.
 ROC is a probability curve and AUC represents the degree or measure of separability.
 It tells how much the model is capable of distinguishing between classes. his metric considers the trade-offs between precision and recall.
-This is a ROC summary for all the machine learning models I did.
+This is a ROC summary for all the machine learning models.

 ![ROC](https://user-images.githubusercontent.com/99384585/216223861-54e7f942-b09d-4463-b3d7-7fd251c39c2b.jpg)